justinrm/valley-vote/docs/readme_data_collection.md

 getBill: Retrieves detailed information for a specific bill, including sponsors, vote stubs, text/amendment/supplement stubs, subjects, and history.

+*   Efficient Bill Fetching: Uses `getMasterListRaw` and compares `change_hash` values to fetch details (`getBill`) only for new or updated bills, reducing API calls.

 getRollCall: Fetches detailed vote results (including individual legislator votes) for a specific vote ID.

+getText: Fetches the full text content of a specific bill document version.

+getAmendment: Fetches the full text content of a specific bill amendment.

+getSupplement: Fetches the full text content of a specific bill supplement (e.g., fiscal note).

 Robust Fetching & Error Handling: